 Then a train will escort you to the park with music and entertainment.
 You have your choice of budget or high-end train cars.

 The train will drop you off at the Grand Canyon, allowing you the afternoon to walk around the Grand Canyon Village and take in the canyon views.
 You’ll then board the train and head back to Williams.

-We sell an audio guide for the Grand Canyon!
+Our must-have travel guides come with an audio guide for the Grand Canyon!
 You and your kids can learn all about the park while listening to this in your vehicle.

 Our kids love audiobooks!
 This is like an audiobook to help you learn the best stories about the park, like the Grand Canyon dog, Teddy Roosevelt, Brighty the Grand Canyon donkey, and astronauts moon-walking in the Grand Canyon!

 Here are a few things I’ve learned over 15 years of traveling to National Parks with kids: